 The autocollimator projects a beam of collimated light.
 An external reflector reflects all or part of the beam back into the instrument where the beam is focused and detected by a photodetector.
 The autocollimator measures the deviation between the emitted beam and the reflected beam.
 Because the autocollimator uses light to measure angles, it never comes into contact with the test surface.

 Digital vs. Visual Autocollimators

 Digital autocollimators use an electronic photodetector to detect the reflected beam.
 Micro-Radian autocollimators take advantage of the latest detector technology including advanced silicon-based photodetectors and germanium-based detectors.
-The detector sends a signal to the Micro-Radian digital controller which digitizes and processes the signal using proprietary DSP-based electronics.
-The processing creates a calibrated angular output which is traceable to the U.S. National Institute of Standards and Technology.
-The angular data is retrieved using the touchscreen LCD display, the RS-232 interface, or the analog outputs which are all built into the controller.
-Digital autocollimators are suitable for applications including calibrating rotary tables, checking angle standards, remote or long term angular monitoring, measurements of flatness or straightness, and to provide angular feedback in servo-controlled systems.
-Click here for a selection of Micro-Radian digital autocollimators or click here to view the digital controller.
-Please contact us to discuss your particular application.
+The detector sends a signal which is digitized and processed using proprietary DSP-based electronics.
+The processing creates a calibrated angular output which is traceable to the Swiss Federal Institute of Metrology (METAS).

 Digital autocollimators are available as stand-alone bench top models, as USB-based models designed for use with a PC and as optical-head-only models designed for direct integration into OEM systems.
 Available outputs include a touchscreen LCD display on the bench top models as well as a combination of USB 2.0, RS-232, and analog signals.